Understanding and Scaling Collaborative Filtering Optimization from the Perspective of Matrix Rank: Motivation - Matrix Properties of High-Quality User and Item Matrices

 In \cref{fig:stable_rank_traj}, we plot the stable rank trajectories for different benchmark datasets and the BPR and DirectAU loss functions.
 Initially, both models start at a high stable rank due to random initialization.
 However, both display significantly different trajectories.
 BPR tends to decrease in stable rank across epochs, arriving at an overall low stable rank at early stopping.
 DirectAU is significantly different, where initially the matrices collapse to a lower stable rank, and then later increase after a period of training.
 As DirectAU utilizes both an alignment and uniformity loss, DirectAU is able to both collapse and disperse the representations of the user and item matrices, as opposed to BPR which tends to prioritize collapse.
 We hypothesize that these loss behaviors are the direct cause of the different stable rank values, which we validate in subsequent sections.

-\subsection{Relationship between Performance and Stable Rank}
+\subsection{Relationship~between Performance and Stable Rank}

 With establishing the different stable rank trajectories between BPR and DirectAU, we now consider the quality of the resulting learned user and item embeddings for the different settings.
 For each dataset and loss, we compare their performance, computed as NDCG@20, and stable rank.
-In \cref{tab:performance_stable_rank}, we see that in each instance, the higher performing loss function additionally has a higher stable rank, drawing a correlation between the two.
+In \cref{tab:performance_stable_rank}, we see that in each instance, the higher performing loss function additionally has a higher stable rank, establishing a correlation between the two.

-To provide intuition on this behavior, we consider the interaction matrix $\mathbf{E}$ for sets of users $U$ and items $I$.
-We know that the $\text{rank}(\mathbf{E}) \le \text{min}(|U|, |I|)$, where the less than condition of the inequality accounts for users with identical item interactions, or items with identical user interactions.
-As it is common to set the embedding dimension of $\mathbf{U}$ and $\mathbf{I}$, $d$, to be significantly less than $\text{min}(|U|, |I|)$, and given interactions matrices tend to be extremely sparse minimizing duplicate interaction patterns, we assume the goal is to learn a rank-$d$ approximation of $\mathbf{E}$.
+To provide intuition on this behavior, we consider the interaction matrix $\mathbf{E}$ for sets of users $U$ and items $I$, with $\text{rank}(\mathbf{E}) \le \text{min}(|U|, |I|)$.
+As it is common to set the embedding dimension of $\mathbf{U}$ and $\mathbf{I}$, $d$, to be significantly less than $\text{min}(|U|, |I|)$, and given interactions matrices tend to be extremely sparse minimizing duplicate interaction patterns, we assume the goal is to learn a $d$-rank approximation of $\mathbf{E}$.
 The optimal solution then comes from the truncated SVD of $\mathbf{E}$ with $d$ retained singular values.
 Thus,

 Using the Eckart–Young–Mirsky theorem, the error in the rank-$d$ approximation of $\mathbf{E}$ is then given by:

 In practice, the matrix $\mathbf{E}$ is often too large to directly compute SVD, thus the true $\text{rank}(\mathbf{E})$ is unknown.
 Moreover, even computing a truncated SVD is only possible on small datasets.
 Thus, $\mathbf{U}_{d}$ and $\mathbf{V}_{d}$ are generally approximated via gradient descent.
 While truncated SVD ensures $\mathbf{U}$ and $\mathbf{I}$ are rank $d$, the chosen gradient descent loss function can incorporate inductive biases which further reduce this rank below $d$, potentially hurting performance given the relation in \cref{eq:approx_error}.
 To thoroughly understand how certain rank values arise, in the next section we offer a rigorous analysis on how different losses impact the gradient descent process and induce different rank properties into the the user and item matrices.